rialDave/Streamlabs-Chatbot-Randombeer/README.md

 **v0.1.0 (Alpha)**

-  * First working version: sending beer with "!randombeer" to random user which is stored and updated in json file
+  * First working version: sending beer with "!beer" to random user which is stored and updated in json file
   * fix error when moving written temp file
   * if not found add new line with viewer name and set to 1
   * Biggest thing: switch from csv to json data storage